 Project #: This indicates the order in which the repositioning should occur.
-Order of operations must
+Order of operations must follow HUD's repositioning threshold criteria rules for the type of tool.
+Within those rules,

-CEHA can manage the specific order repositioning occurs.
+HACE can manage the specific order repositioning occurs.

 Current Units: Number of units that exist today.